PLP-Thanks/se-assignment-5-PLP-Thanks/README.md

     --Navigate to specific symbol or function in the current file.
     --Observe problems in the current file.
-    --Access code actions like refactoring or formatting code --Quick open of files, and folders
+    --Access code actions like refactoring or formatting code --Quick open of files, and
-    --Enables you search for and execute any command provided by VsCode.
+    --Navigate to the settings to modify your code editor e.t.c --Enables you search for and execute any command provided by VsCode.
 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.
-   ---- The extensions enables yuou to add lnaguages, debuggers and tools to your installation to support your development work flow.
+   ---- The extensions enables you to add languages, debuggers and tools to your installation to support your development work flow.
 It also provides setting for tunning its behaviour which you can find the settings Editor.

    ---- Once you open the VS Code, to find the extensions you can press a shortcut Ctrl + shift + x, then type in the search box for the extension of your choice.
 To install an extension, select the install button and once installation is complete, the install button will change to the manage gear button.
 To manage the extensions, you can install, disable, update, unistall extensions through the extensions view, the command palette or command-line switches